composer/composer/doc/03-cli.md

     $ php composer.phar self-update

+If you would like to instead update to a specific release simply specify it:

+    $ composer self-update 1.0.0-alpha7

-If you have installed composer for your entire system (see [global installation](00-intro.md#globally)), you have to run the command with `root` privileges
+If you have installed composer for your entire system (see [global installation](00-intro.md#globally)), you may have to run the command with `root` privileges

     $ sudo composer self-update

+### Options

+* **--rollback (-r):** Rollback to the last version you had installed.
+* **--clean-backups:** Delete old backups during an update.
+This makes the current version of composer the only backup available after the update.

 ## config